Projects that do not follow ISEF rules will be rejected.

 - What would they change if they did it again?

 Research often can span two or more discipline areas.
 Making for a difficult decision when asked to place such efforts in a single category.
 As a general rule NHSEE would ask students and teachers to place projects based upon the category which best fits with the project original question or the final conclusion statement and not based on the tools utilized to answer the question or arrive a the final conclusion statement.
 One example might be a project which seeks to study the migratory pattern of moose by performing DNA sequence analysis.
 While this project utilizes a considerable amount of Molecular Biology the project’s question is firmly rooted in Mammalian Biology/Zoology.
-If you want ideas you can see what projects have been done in the past (see “View Open Competition Categories” below) or you can check out www.sciencebuddies.org.
+For descriptions of each of the categories, click on Category Descriptions.
+If you want ideas, you can see some titles of projects that have been done in the past (see “View Open Competition Categories” below) or you can check out www.sciencebuddies.org.

 Some categories below may require specific forms in addition to the registration forms.
 Be sure to complete all forms that apply to your project.
 Pages regarding rules for certain categories can be found in the Complete Rules and Regulations Booklet.
 If your browser is Firefox, the booklet will download as a document, and you can print it.
 Other browsers will take you to the booklet on line and you can print it from there.